- Institutional Review Board (IRB)

 A:Yes.
 However, it is important to state, in your protocol, how the email addresses were obtained (i.e., The PI is a professor and has email addresses of his students in a distribution list, or the potential subjects have agreed to be contacted for research by signing up for a registry online, or the list has been made accessible for research purposes to the PI).

-The IRB has received complaints from subjects who believe their privacy was invaded because they received correspondence from unfamiliar investigators.
-Therefore, when contacting subjects directly (via mailed letter or email message), the introductory paragraph should include a general statement regarding how the investigator obtained the subjects' contact information (e.g., "We are contacting members of the XXX Association regarding..." or "You are receiving this questionnaire because you are a health care provider in the state of Missouri.")
+When contacting subjects directly (via mailed letter or email message), the introductory paragraph should include a general statement regarding how the investigator obtained the subjects' contact information (e.g., "We are contacting members of the XXX Association regarding..." or "You are receiving this questionnaire because you are a health care provider in the state of Missouri.")

-Q16: I am a new SLU employee who will be conducting human research.
+Q15: I am a new SLU employee who will be conducting human research.
 I have completed a human subject's protection course online from my former institution that covered the same topics as the CITI IRB training course.
 Is it necessary that I take the CITI course, or is the certificate from the other course sufficient?

 A: As long as you have completed a training course on protecting human subjects in research (i.e., covering such topics as ethical codes, special populations, the consent process, HIPAA, etc.), your certificate of completion is sufficient documentation.
 You must submit a copy of this certificate with your application to the SLU IRB.
+The IRB will do a comparison between content of the course you completed versus our required content; if drastic differences are found, you may be required to take SLU's CITI course.

 A: De-identified, according to HIPAA (or "the Privacy Rule") means health information about [an individual] that does not identify an individual and with respect to which there is no reasonable basis to believe that the information can be used to identify an individual is not individually identifiable health information.
 (45 CFR 164.514 (a-b)).